If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 DevMessageIcon.png This game has a hidden developer message.

-An overhead action game based on the popular Marvel series, featuring very questionable game design such as being very cryptic in what to do, having very useless AI-controlled companions, and a final stage that is not accessible by being skilled at the game unlike what one would expect.
+The NES X-Men is an overhead action game based on the popular Marvel series, featuring very questionable game design such as being very cryptic in what to do, having very useless AI-controlled companions, and a final stage whose method of access is also cryptic.

 Hidden Message

-The game has a hidden final stage accessed with an obscure input combination on the mission select screen.
-The clue to this code is hidden in the post-stage text, which would explain the kooky wording as well as a glaring typo.
+The game has a hidden final stage accessed with an input combination on the mission select screen.
+The clue to this code is hidden in the post-stage text, which would explain the odd wording as well as a glaring typo.

 The message is disguised via a secondary lettering set that shares the same white color as the main text.
 Killing 30 special enemies in a stage causes the hidden text to be displayed in red, as shown below (the counter that keeps track of how many special enemies you've killed is stored at $513 in NES memory).
 The special enemies may be displayed in a different color throughout the level, but not always.